Ocular squamous cell carcinoma can develop in several areas, such as the lower eyelid.

 Elizabeth Giuliano, DVM, MS, Dipl.
-ACVO, an associate professor in the Department of Veterinary Medicine and Surgery at the University of Missouri, has been studying the use of local PDT to treat eyelid SCC.
+ACVO, an professor in the Department of Veterinary Medicine and Surgery and ophthalmology section leader at the University of Missouri, has studied the use of local PDT to treat eyelid SCC.
 She first introduced the concept of using local PDT for equine eyelid SCC in 2003 and has treated more than 30 affected horses using the therapy.

 Giuliano first began using PDT when presented with an SCC case that had already undergone five different treatment modalities to no avail.
 The cancer was limited to the eyelid, and the horse had retained his vision, so she could not yet bring herself to remove the eye.

 "Horses' eyes present a unique challenge because if you can't save the eyelid you can't save the eye," she explains.
 "The horse is not amenable to eyelid flaps like other species.
 Eyelid reconstruction surgery for a horse is extremely difficult to perform successfully because their skin is tightly adhering to the underlying bone--unlike that of a dog whose skin is much looser."